ILBIsabel/Hill-Cipher-Encryption/README.md

 # Features
 Encrypts text using the Hill cipher with a matrix size between 2×2 and 9×9.

-# Cleans and prepares the input by:
+# Cleans and prepares the input by

 Converting all letters to lowercase.